jgfranco17/aeternum/README.md

 wget -O - https://raw.githubusercontent.com/jgfranco17/aeternum/main/install.sh | bash
 ```

+They always say not to just blindly run scripts from the internet, so feel free to examine
+the file first before running.

+> [!NOTE]
+> This CLI is still an alpha prototype.

 ## License

 This project is licensed under the BSD-3 License.
 See the LICENSE file for more details.